yichengxia/diamondLife-Coding-Challenge/README.md

 # diamondLife Coding Challenge

-This challenge is to build a Web page that helps users manage their *To Do List*.
+This is to build a Web page that helps users manage their *To Do List*.
 You can try it online [here](https://raw.githack.com/yichengxia/diamondLife-Coding-Challenge/main/index.html).

 This page has the following functionalities: